GAfieldCN/automatic-camera-pointcloud-calibration/README.md

 This project includes the following nodes:

-- cornerPhoto - obtain the corner of the photo
+- feature_extraction_camera - obtain the corner of the photo

+- feature_extraction_pointcloud - obtain the corner of the LiDAR

-- getExt1 - node1 to calculate the extrinsic parameters(optimize only the extrinsic)
+- GetExtrinsic - optimization to get the extrinsic parameters

 - projectCloud - project the LiDAR point cloud on the photo

-- colorLidar - give color to the LiDAR point cloud
+- colorLidar - LiDAR point cloud colorized visualization

 You can find the corresponding launch file in the launch folder if you want to modify any launch file.

-### Step2: Calibration of camera intrinsic parameters
+### 2 Calibration of camera intrinsic parameters

-Using MATLAB, OpenCV or Kalibr to get intrinsic parameters.
+Using MATLAB, OpenCV or Kalibr etc. to get intrinsic parameters.

-### Step3: Preparations and data collections
+### 3 Preparations and data collections

 #### 3.1 Calibration scene preparation

-It will be better to select a relatively empty environment for the calibration scene, to facilitate the identification of the calibration board and to ensure that the LiDAR has a certain distance from the calibration board.
-We need to select at least 12 different points, and it is better to collect datas from different positions and different angles.
+It will be better to select a relatively empty environment for the calibration scene to facilitate the identification of the calibration board, and to ensure that the LiDAR has a certain distance from the calibration board, probably 3-5m are best.
+Each board could provide 16 points, but it is recommended to use 2-3 boards, and it is better to arrange them with different positions and different angles.

 - **During the 3.2 and 3.3, make sure the scene is unchanged and the platform remains still**